of the Phonograph and Other Stories

 here to download a 1909 recording of The

-participating in a war-time drive to support their
+in a World War I war-time drive to support their troops (including

-to support World War I American troops with phonograph
+World War I American troops by bringing in unusued records.

 Axel Boilesen Stories